Housing & Case Management Programs

 Early Childhood Zones (ECZs)

 The ECZ program offers intensive, limited-term housing services in Madison’s Leopold and Mendota/Northside neighborhoods.
 These services may include short-term rent assistance, developing an individualized housing stability plan, information and referral, and helping to remedy any issues that prevent families from securing stable housing.
 Our caseworkers strive to build strong, working relationships to help each family achieve their goals.
-To be eligible, you need to first enroll in the Early Childhood Initiative of the Dane County Department of Human Services and be referred for housing services by one of the initiative’s home-visiting programs.
-Contact CAC for information about how to enroll in the Early Childhood Initiative.
+To be eligible, a family must be currently enrolled in a ECZ home visiting program and must be referred for housing services by one of the initiative’s home-visiting programs.

 Reducing School Mobility